 Whenever you restrict carbohydrates the way you do in ketogenic diets, this has an impact (positive one) on various hormones.
 Probably the biggest impact it has is on insulin.
-Low insulin levels make an enzyme called LPL, which is attached to adipocytes (fat cells), to release fat and mobilize it for energy production.
+Low insulin levels make an enzyme called LPL (lipoprotein lipase), which is attached to adipocytes (fat cells), to release fat and mobilize it for energy production.

 Second of all, ketogenic diets have an impact on ghrelin and leptin levels, which are two hormones responsible for appetite regulation.
 Studies show that ghrelin and leptin levels decrease in ketotic subjects.
 This means that hunger goes down.
 And this is another reason for which calories would not matter, (in the context of optimal hormonal activity).

-I even went on a 24+ hours fast and I did not feel hungry throughout the whole time.
+I did several 30+ hour fasts and I did not feel hungry throughout the whole time.
 I remember that I tried fasting when I was following a moderate to high-carbohydrate diet.
 I tried not eating for the whole day, but by 3 P.M.
 I felt like I was going to kill someone for food.
 It was all that I could think of.
 Anyway, don’t take for granted what I’m saying.
 Try it for yourself and see how it goes.

 There are also other reasons that I could relate to, but they go beyond the scope of this short article.
 Let me know if there is something that you are not clear about!
 Whatever your concerns, just post them in either of the comment sections below and I’ll do my best to discuss them with you.